sssyntax/hackapet/pets/blizzard/README.md

 # blizzard
-help feed my dog in this endless tamogatchi game.
+help take care of my dog in this endless tamogatchi game.
+# features
+- giving food and water!
+- rhythm (kinda) minigame!
+- nice (i think) backgrounds!
 # controls
-- UP - give food
+- UP - give food / restart if sleeping
 - LEFT - give water
+- RIGHT - catch balls with blizzard! also used to catch said balls.